khakhalin/notes/keywords/spark.md

 * `spark.read.parquet('filename')` (or `.csv`, or some other formats)
 * `df.write.parquet('filename')` - subj

 Generally, all transformatoins on a dataframe are **lazy**: they are accumulated as an execution plan (DAG), and are NOT executed eagerly until an input-output **action** is called (a point when the calculation can no longer be postponed).
+It also means that, unlike for [[pandas]], for Spark it does matter which type of an action you trigger, as for some of the checks you don't need to calculate the entire dataframe, and that may help to save on resources.
 Examples of actions:
-* `.collect()` - tries to load the dataframe (the result of all transformations, if any) into memory, as a list.
+* `.collect()` - tries to load the entire dataframe (the result of all transformations, if any) into memory, as a list.
 If it doesn't fit to memory, you get an overflow.
-* `.toPandas()` - does the same, but also transforms it to Pandas.
+* `.toPandas()` - does the same, but transforms it to Pandas.
+* `.save.parquet()` - the meaning is obvious; calculates the entire dataframe (and in fact is one of the simplest way to force calculation of the entire datafame)
 * `limit(7)` - a DF of (first? random?)
 7 rows.
 Goes well with `toPandas()` to peek inside in notebooks.
+The important thing here is that it does NOT calculate the entire dataframe, if it is possible to avoid it.
 * `.show()` - collects at least some data, and shows the dataframe.
 By default it only shows 1 line (because of lazy), but it can be made eager with some special magic command (probably not the best idea tho, at least outside of testing notebooks).
 If the dataframe is already fully in memory (for example, if it's a small dataframe that you just created), the entire df will be shown.
     * `.display()` - a fancier kind of `show()` that only exists in Databricks notebooks, apparently, so it's probably not a part of standard pyspark
-* `.save.parquet()` - obviously
+* `.isEmpty()` - a better way to check fo emptiness that doesn't involve full df recalculation (so it's way better than doing `count`, or `limit(1)`).
+Still forces something, but DAG willing, not the entire thing.
 * `.dropDuplicates(optional_list_of_columns)` - ⚠️ Note that it triggers a full calculation (or at least something very similar to it).
 * `session.createDataFrame(df.rdd, df.schema)` - re-create a new Spark df with the same data as in the old df, but from scratch, with lineage broken.

 This is both a curse and a blessing.
 A blessing because supposely an execution plan can be optimized by external optimizers (although personally I am yet to see it happen 🔥).
 A curse, because writing in this style means that you cannot refer to things like the number of rows in a dataframe, or unique values in a column, without triggering a calculation, and potentially runining everything.
 It turns a coding into a much more deliberatelly planned activity, which may feel weird.

-There are also command that trigger a partial recalculation, or either a partial or full one, depending on the context.
+There are also commands that trigger either a partial or a full recalculation, depending on the context (?).
 For example:
 * `.count()` - that's a tricky one, as it's heavily optimized, and tries not to trigger a full calculation where possible.
     * It seems that on a one-node instance (without parallelization) it triggers it, and always returns a correct result.
     * If run on a multi-core instance, and combined with a command that explicitly collects information from all cores, for example `.cache().count()` (see "Caching" below) it also returns a correct result